 Grave Goliath - you summon a giant Skeleton sacrificing your Bonetourage minions.
 The more minions you sacrifice, the stronger the Goliath becomes.

 He's really strong overall, being able to go both melee and ranged (with ultimate).
 He can easily solo the Shadow Towers, and he remains relevant in the end game probably as the only melee class out there.
-Although his ranged abilities are rather weak, it still makes him very versatile and well-developed class.
+Although his ranged abilities are rather weak, it still makes him a very versatile and well-developed class.
 Just as if it was not enough, he's one of the most efficient speed farmers in the game.
 His playstyle might be a little off if you're new to the game.

 Touchdown - the Vanguardian supercharges after gliding for 3 seconds.
 Upon landing, you create a shockwave in front of you.